nuuuwan/news_lk3_data/README.md

 The Sri Lankan court on Friday released 32 fishermen from Tamil Nadu who were apprehended by the Sri Lankan Navy.

 “Repatriated safely!
 A group of 32 Indian fishermen board for their flight back to India from Colombo,” the High Commission of India in Colombo posted on X.

+The Sri Lankan Navy had arrested 32 Indian fishermen and seized their trawlers for allegedly poaching in the island nation’s waters in three separate incidents.
+A total of 18 fishermen were arrested, and their two trawlers were seized on Tuesday off the coast of Mannar in the northeast.

+On Sunday, as many as ten Indian fishermen were arrested, and their trawler seized for allegedly poaching in the island nation’s waters, while 12 Indian fishermen were apprehended on Saturday.

 ...